 by running the MySQL Server Instance Config Wizard again, you can

 modify it by opening it with a text editor and making any

 necessary changes.
 You can also modify the server configuration

 Server Command Options.

 MySQL clients and utilities such as the mysql

-the server installation directory.
-To configure the client and
+server installation directory.
+To configure the client and utility

-MySQL Server Instance Configuration Wizard will configure MySQL
+Windows Vista, MySQL Server Instance Config Wizard will configure

-to work as a Windows service.
-To start and stop MySQL you use
+MySQL to work as a Windows service.
+To start and stop MySQL you

 Services application that is supplied